 - WordPress maintenance overhead

-- Security and performance concerns
+- Constant security and performance firefighting

 The £49 Astro Model Offers:

-- £49/month ongoing (infrastructure costs are lower)
+- £49 a month ongoing (because the infrastructure costs are lower)

 - Superior technical capabilities